awsdocs/aws-xray-developer-guide/doc-source/xray-permissions.md

       ]
   }
   ```
-+ `AWSXrayWriteOnlyAccess` – Write permissions for using the X\-Ray daemon, AWS CLI, or AWS SDK to upload segment documents and telemetry to the X\-Ray API\.
++ `AWSXRayDaemonWriteAccess` – Write permissions for using the X\-Ray daemon, AWS CLI, or AWS SDK to upload segment documents and telemetry to the X\-Ray API\.

   ```
   {